tessercat/daoistic-data/blog/us-and-them/content.md

 just a few neighbours.
 小國寡民

-They gave us machines that produce ten times more, but we wouldn't use them.
+They gave us machines to produce ten times more, but we wouldn't use them.
 So they threatened to kill us, but we didn't run away.